aiwagan/behclone/README.md

 The training and validation functions are generators which when called return a set of image and label lists.
 They take 2 inputs each.
 The first input described the path where a particular dataset and the next parameter specifies the batch size of the data to be returned.
-The training data generator is different from the validaton data generator because it contains the options to generate the augmented images using the random shadow, a small jitter and flipping options.
+The training data generator is different from the validation data generator because it contains the options to generate the augmented images using the random shadow, a small jitter and flipping options.

 #Architecture

 The following diagram shows the architecture of the model which was used by me.
-It roughly follows the NVidia Model but I wanted to experiment with different types of layers and parameters I have chosen to modify it a bit.
+It roughly follows the Nvidia Model but I wanted to experiment with different types of layers and parameters I have chosen to modify it a bit.

 **_Has an appropriate model architecture been employed for the task?_**